ourdatafuture/ourdatafuture/index.md

-*Dear reader,
+*Dear reader,*

-*I updated the Our Data Future website to reflect the text of the original post, initially published on 17 July 2019 as part of my Mozilla Fellowship with Privacy International.
+*I updated the Our Data Future website on 15 December 2019 to reflect the text of the original post, initially published on 17 July 2019 as part of my Mozilla Fellowship with Privacy International.
 You can find it [here](https://privacyinternational.org/long-read/3088/our-data-future).*

 *After you step into the date time machine with me, I'd like to voice an open invitation to engage with this work further.
 I'm eager to work together and write a comic book, a song, make an art exhibition, an animation or a short video.
 If this sounds cool, drop me an email at **[valentinap@privacyinternational.org]**.
 I’d love to hear your ideas or to pitch you mine ;)*

-*If you'd like to find out more about my work, I post regularly on [Medium](https://medium.com/@valentina_7678).
+*If you'd like to find out more about my work, I post regularly on [Medium](https://medium.com/@valentina_7678).*

-*I want to give special thanks to everybody who helped me shape and improve this project: My Privacy International and Mozilla colleagues, my fellow fellows [Maggie Haughey](https://twitter.com/meochaidha), [Slammer Musuta](https://soupysecurity.com/), [Darius Kazemi](http://www.tinysubversions.com/) and many other friends and wonderful people: [Andreea Belu](https://twitter.com/EveDaRib), [Alexandra Ștefănescu](https://twitter.com/catileptic), [Lucian Boca](https://twitter.com/meronymon), [Josh Woodard](http://thisisjoshwoodard.com/), [Philip Sheldrake](https://www.philipsheldrake.com/), [Christopher Olk](https://www.hiig.de/en/christopher-olk/), [Tuuka Lehtiniemi](https://twitter.com/tlehtiniemi), and Renate Samson.*
+I want to give special thanks to everybody who helped me shape and improve this project: My Privacy International and Mozilla colleagues, my fellow fellows [Maggie Haughey](https://twitter.com/meochaidha), [Slammer Musuta](https://soupysecurity.com/), [Darius Kazemi](http://www.tinysubversions.com/) and many other friends and wonderful people: [Andreea Belu](https://twitter.com/EveDaRib), [Alexandra Ștefănescu](https://twitter.com/catileptic), [Lucian Boca](https://twitter.com/meronymon), [Josh Woodard](http://thisisjoshwoodard.com/), [Philip Sheldrake](https://www.philipsheldrake.com/), [Christopher Olk](https://www.hiig.de/en/christopher-olk/), [Tuuka Lehtiniemi](https://twitter.com/tlehtiniemi), and Renate Samson.

-*Illustrations by [Cuántika Studio](https://twitter.com/tlehtiniemi) (Juliana López - Art Director and Illustrator, Sebastián Martínez - Creative Director).*
+Illustrations by [Cuántika Studio](https://twitter.com/tlehtiniemi) (Juliana López - Art Director and Illustrator, Sebastián Martínez - Creative Director).

-*Copyediting by Sam DiBella.*
+Copyediting by Sam DiBella.

 This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).

 *Suggested citation: [Our Data Future](https://privacyinternational.org/long-read/3088/our-data-future), by [Valentina Pavel](https://medium.com/@valentina_7678), former Mozilla Fellow embedded at Privacy International, project and illustrations licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).*